jojoelfe/deco_lace_template_matching_manuscript/reviews/elife_answers.md

 Ln 189: "exclusively".

 Lines 220-224: Are the authors able to incorporate the effect of coma in the 2DTM routine to see its effect on results or perform simulations on the effect coma has on the SNR values?
 When would one expect a coma to become limiting/negatively affect the SNR?
 Is it near/beyond the Nyquist of this data set anyway?

+Resolution capped by B-factor applied to reference.
+In this case 1.5 * experimental => media 120 => 7.7A lowpass filter (even though some areas use higher resolution) Expected maximal beamtilt of woret case 2.5 mRad => should keep data up to 6A => no influence from beamtilt as expected

 Lines 267-269:
 Reference 27 (Cash et al, 2020) detailed a case of substantial beam image shift which resulted in |0-6| mrad of beam tilt (up to 20 um image shift) and limited the reconstruction to 4.9 Å. In Cheng et al, JSB, 2018 the authors could obtain ~3-3.5 Å reconstructions in light of |1.3| mrad beam tilt (~5-8 um image shift), which is likely closer to the maximum amount of beam tilt being applied in the presented study.